sogladev/mod-deathroll-aio/.github/README.md

 - `.dr` to open the window
 - `.dra` to accept a challenge
 - `.drd` to decline a challenge, challenge can automatically timeout and decline
+- `.drroll` to roll without using the gui
 - `.drrefund` request refund if there was a server issue

 Target another player and click "Challenge" or the "Skull".
 Skull will do "Challenge" and kill the losing player